 Visible allows companies to capture their key performance data and share their story with stakeholders, all in one platform.
-As Visible’s Product Designer, I’ve overseen and led a shift in product strategy and led the visual development of the product on all fronts for over 2 years.
+As Visible’s Product Designer, I’ve overseen and led a shift in product strategy and led the visual development of the product on all fronts for almost 4 years.

 Visible is a relatively complex product which warrants a series of case studies on particular features with a singular focus.
 In the coming months, I aim to write detailed case studies of the features I’ve worked on covering: user onboarding, data sources(connecting and managing multiple integrations), updates(creating a data rich text editor, templates & recurring updates), data visualisations & dashboards(building dashboards with a rich BI layer) and sharing(all of this data via dashboards, updates and in various formats be it email, links, Slack - publicly and privately).